-While upgrading to Magento 2 will mean your front end will need to be redeveloped from scratch, you won’t necessarily need to redesign.
+While upgrading to Magento 2 means your front end will need redeveloping from scratch, you won’t necessarily need to redesign.
 Here are some key questions to ask when you’re making the decision:

 The new Magento structure has some key differences to the older version.